If your landlord doesn't do repairs or does them badly, you can take them to court and claim compensation.

 How the court can help

-Your landlord is responsible for doing most repairs.
-You can take court action if you've asked your landlord to do repairs but they don't.
+You can take court action if you've asked your landlord to do repairs but they aren’t done within a reasonable period.
+Court action should be your last resort.

 You can ask the court to order your landlord to: